How to Install Python 3.8 on Ubuntu (26.04, 24.04, 22.04)

 python3.8 -m ensurepip --upgrade

 Alternatively, manually install PIP using the official bootstrap script provided by the Python Packaging Authority (PyPA).
-If curl is missing, install it first:
+The script requires python3.8-distutils on PPA installs, and curl to download it:

 Now download the Python 3.8-specific script: